htetyan/CA_mixed_messages/README.md

 # Overview

 Mixed Messages is a portfolio project from Codacademy's course.
-This application generates a message based on the user input of birth month, year and mental mood.
+This application generates a message based on the user input of birth year, day and day.

 Open the .html file in your web browser and enjoy!